ucsf-wynton/wynton-website-hpc/docs/hpc/howto/conda.md

 ## Back up, migrate, and restore Conda environments (recommended)

 Once you have your Conda environment built, we recommend that you back up its core configuration.
-The process is quick and straightforward.
+The process is quick and straightforward, and fully documented in the official Conda [Managing environments] documentation.
 For example, to back up the above `myjupyter` environment, call:

 ```sh
 [alice@{{ site.devel.name }} ~]$ conda env export --name myjupyter | grep -v "^prefix: " > myjupyter.yml